-- ► Central A (or 3) is most prevalent for both Hiders and Seekers - Central A is even more prevalent for Seekers (or Hiders in Mine treatments) - Hence, Seekers do better than in equilibrium! - Shouldn't Hiders realize that Seekers will be just as tempted to look there? - ▶ RTH: "The finding that both choosers and guessers selected the least salient alternative suggests little or no strategic thinking."
+- Central A (or 3) is most prevalent for both Hiders and Seekers - Central A is even more prevalent for Seekers (or Hiders in Mine treatments) - As a result, Seekers do better than in equilibrium - Shouldn't Hiders realize that Seekers will be just as tempted to look there? - RTH: "The finding that both choosers and guessers selected the least salient alternative suggests little or no strategic thinking."

-Hide-and-Seek Games: Stylized Facts
+Hide-and-Seek Games: Explaining the stylized facts

-- Can a strategic theory explain this? - ▶ Heterogeneous population with substantial frequencies of L2 and L3 as well as L1 (estimated 19% L1, 32% L2, 24% L3, 25% L4) can reproduce the stylized facts - More on Level-k later... - Let us first see more evidence in DS Games...
+- Can a strategic theory explain this? - Heterogeneous population with substantial frequencies of L2 and L3 as well as L1 (estimated 19% L1, 32% L2, 24% L3, 25% L4) can reproduce the stylized facts

+- More on Level-k later... - Let's first see more evidence in DS Games...

-Simultaneous Dominant Solvable Games
+Simultaneous Dominant Solvable (DS) Games

 - Initial Response vs. Equilibration

 - Price Competition

-- ▶ Capra, Goeree, Gomez and Holt (IER 2002)
+- Capra, Goeree, Gomez and Holt (IER 2002)

-- ▶ Traveler's Dilemma
+- Traveler's Dilemma

-- ▶ Capra, Goeree, Gomez and Holt (AER 1999)
+- Capra, Goeree, Gomez and Holt (AER 1999)

-- ▶ p -Beauty Contest
+- p-Beauty Contest

-- ▶ Nagel (AER 1995)
+- Nagel (AER 1995)

-- ▶ Camerer, Ho, Weigelt (AER 1998)
+- Camerer, Ho, Weigelt (AER 1998)